ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 ```

 ## 4. Scenarios

++ Demo video - [testing the main tree scenarios](https://github.com/ForgeRock/modernize-accelerators/blob/develop/forgerock-am-ora-migration-sso-jit/video/Oracle%20-%20Testing%20The%20Tree.mp4) - This video demonstrates how the scenarios detailed below are triggered by using the authentication tree.

 ### 4.1.
 Scenario 1 - The user has a valid legacy OAM11G SSO token in the browser, and accesses the authentication tree
 - The user (not previously migrated) authenticates first to the legacy OAM11G instance.